 These consolidated financial statements have been prepared in accordance with all applicable International Financial Reporting Standards ("IFRSs").
 IFRSs comprise International Financial Reporting Standards ("IFRS"); International Accounting Standards ("IAS"); and Interpretations.
-Significant accounting policies adopted by the Group are disclosed in note 4.

 The International Accounting Standards Board (the "IASB") has issued certain new and revised IFRSs that are first effective or available for early adoption for the current accounting period of the Group.
 Note 3 provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group for the current and prior accounting periods reflected in these consolidated financial statements.